revbayes/revbayes.github.io/tutorials/diversification_rate_simple/index.md

 time, every lineage has the same rate of speciation $\lambda$ and the same rate of extinction $\mu$.
 This is the *constant-rate* birth-death process, which considers the rates constant over time and over the tree
-{% cite Nee1994b Hoehna2015a %}.
+{% cite Nee1994b %} {% cite Hoehna2015a %}.

-{% cite Yang1997 %] derived the probability of time trees under an extension of the birth-death model that accounts for incomplete sampling of the tips ({% ref fig_bdp_gm %}) (see also {% cite Stadler2009 %} and {% cite Hoehna2014a %}).
+{% cite Yang1997 %} derived the probability of time trees under an extension of the birth-death model that accounts for incomplete sampling of the tips ({% ref fig_bdp_gm %}) (see also {% cite Stadler2009 %} and {% cite Hoehna2014a %}).
 Under this model, the parameter $\rho$ accounts for the probability of